tianzhh9665/SANGRIA/README.md

 	c. return: JSON Object with code 200 --> success with item info in data, 500 --> failed with corresponding error message.

 ... more to come

+How to build, run, and test the project:

+--Build:
+	a. clone the repo to the local machine.
+	b. have a JAVA IDE, we use Eclipse so we will use it as the example IDE in this documentation.
+	c. have Java and maven installed on the computer, have lombok installed in the eclipse
+	d. have jdk, maven configured in the eclipse
+	e.
+File --> import --> Existing Maven Project --> choose the folder service-auth(or service-operation) --> finish
+	f. wait for the maven to auto-download all required dependencies jar
+	g.
+Project --> clean to clean the project first
+	h. right-click on the project folder --> maven --> Update Project to update and build the project

+--Run:
+	--Run the project locally:
+		a. build the project first described above
+		b. run src/main/java/ServiceAuthApplication.java(or src/main/java/ServiceOperationApplication.java for service-operation) as java Application (right-click on the file --> run as.. --> Java Application)
+	--Run the project on the VM(deployment):
+		a. right-click on the project folder --> run as --> maven clean
+		b. right-click on the project folder --> run as --> maven install
+		c. upload the service-auth-0.0.1-SNAPSHOT.jar(or service-operation-0.0.1-SNAPSHOT.jar) file in the src/target/ to the VM
+		d. have java, maven, MySQL installed on the VM
+		e. on the VM, run "nohup java -jar service-auth-0.0.1-SNAPSHOT.jar &"

+--Test:
+	--Unit Test:
+		a. all test cases/code are written in src/test/java/com/sangria/auth(operation)/ServiceAuth(Operation)ApplicationTests.java
+		b. run the .java as Junit Test(right-click on the file --> run as --> Junit Test)
+	--Test via Postman:
+		a. have the project deployed and run on the vm as described above
+		b. in the Postman, send requests to the endpoints: e.g. 35.196.112.19/auth/gameManager/login with parameters

+Style Checker:
+	The style checker we used is CheckStyle Plug-in, which is a eclipse software that is built-in in the IDE. it can be activated by right-click the file --> check --> activate checkstyle, and can be downloaded in the eclipse marketplace.
+It generates no report and the result can not be redirected to a file since it will show the check result directly in the IDE interface.